Birmingham Guild of Handicraft: History

-The Guild began as a loose part of the Birmingham Kyrle Society, then became a more fully formed group within the Kyrle Society in 1890, under the leadership of the silversmith and architect Arthur Stansfield Dixon (1856–1929) and with the lawyer Montague Fordham as first director, in Vittoria Street School for jewellers and silversmiths, Hockley.
+The Guild began as a loose part of the Birmingham Kyrle Society, then became a more fully formed group within the Kyrle Society in 1890, under the leadership of the silversmith and architect Arthur Stansfeld Dixon (1856–1929) and with the lawyer Montague Fordham as first director, in Vittoria Street School for jewellers and silversmiths, Hockley.
 It was modelled on Charles Robert Ashbee's London-based Guild and School of Handicraft, founded in 1888, but like that body found itself in financial difficulties owing to high running costs and a lack of money-making ventures.

 In 1895, the Guild set up as an independent workshop and limited company under the guidance of Edward R. Taylor, who was an important figure in the history of Birmingham School of Art.
 William Kenrick, the local MP and an Arts and Crafts enthusiast, became a director.
 The Guild's first address was at Kyrle Hall, Sheep Street, the same studios later being taken over by John Paul Cooper.
 In 1898, the Guild moved to 44–5 Great Charles Street.
 The Guild produced furniture and metalware, taking particular advantage of the switch to electric lighting and the consequent need for new light fittings.
 Arthur Dixon was the chief designer and head of the metalwork workshop.
 Other members were Albert Edward Jones and Thomas Birkett.
 Bernard Sleigh was a teacher at the Guild.

 The Guild ran a London showroom, headed by Martin Muir, at 7 Newman Street, Oxford Square.

 Under commercial pressure, the Guild merged with E. & R. Gittins in 1905, which brought Llewelyn Roberts into the organisation.
-In 1919, there was a further merger with Hart, Son & Pearl.
+In 1919, there was a further merger with Hart, Son & Peard.
 The name was still shown in directories until 1950 as "The Birmingham Guild Ltd., Architectural & Decorative Metalworkers", the addresses being Grosvenor Road West and Sherbourne St., B16.